kai-luni/cgm-ml/src/common/depthmap_toolkit/README.md

 ### Visualisation of depthmaps

 * The tool accepts only the data captured by cgm-scanner.
-The data could be captured by any ARCore device supporting ToF sensor.
+The data could be captured by any ARCore/AREngine device supporting ToF sensor.
 Tool could be opened by following command:

 `python toolkit.py depthmap_dir`